andydevs/blog/_drafts/a-primer-on-linear-regression.markdown

 If $R^2 < 0$ you've done something wrong.

-As you may have guessed, this value is almost always some number between these two values, but never exactly.
-Machine learning is not concerned with being exact, but with being _as exact as possible_.

 Conclusion
 ---------------------------------------------------------------------------------------------------------

-I have a corresponding [Jupyter Notebook](https://andydevs.github.io/andys-notebook/linear-regression.html) that shows how to do this in python with the same sample data set
+As you may have guessed, the $R^2$ value is almost always some number between these two values, but never exactly.
+Machine learning is not concerned with being exact, but with being _as exact as possible_.